Eric has been fascinated by folklore and the paranormal from a young age and enjoys exploring controversial subjects and events.

 Researchers are beginning to realize that the creature is more widespread than even the most optimistic among them may have imagined.
 Bigfoot is everywhere, from the stark and frozen north to the hot and swampy south.

-So, if Bigfoot is everywhere why hasn’t anyone captured one yet?
+However, all of these alleged sightings lead to one glaring and inescapable problem: If Bigfoot is everywhere why hasn’t anyone captured a decent picture of one yet?
 Today’s technology makes it easier than ever to snap a picture of the elusive beast, and with the popularity of shows like Finding Bigfoot it seems like just about everybody is out looking.

-This region is also where the famous Patterson-Gimlin Film was shot back in 1967.
-This video may be the best Bigfoot evidence ever recorded, and shows a Sasquatch negotiating a creek bed.
+This region is also where the famous Patterson-Gimlin film was shot back in 1967.
+This video may be the best Bigfoot evidence ever recorded and allegedly shows a Sasquatch negotiating a creek bed.

 The Pacific Northwest is densely wooded, with huge expanses of unpopulated wilderness.
 In other words, it is exactly the kind of place where a shy creature like Bigfoot would want to live.
 Hundreds of sightings are reported from just this one small area of the country alone, enough to convince any squatcher to keep up the search.

-Canada is a big Bigfoot hotspot too, and it’s no wonder with all the forest land.
-As of this writing the BFRO database has well over 200 Bigfoot sighting reports from Canada listed.
-Some of the earliest Bigfoot stories come from Canadian hunters and trappers, but of course the Native America tribes knew about the beast long before Europeans ever came to the continent.
+Canada is another alleged Bigfoot hotspot, and it’s no wonder with all the forest land.
+As of this writing, the BFRO database has well over 200 Bigfoot sighting reports from Canada listed.
+Some of the earliest Bigfoot stories come from Canadian hunters and trappers, but of course, the Native American tribes knew about the beast long before Europeans ever came to the continent.

 In fact, Bigfoot sightings may account for stories of the Wendigo, a big, hairy forest spirit known to northern Native American tribes.

 Ontario is another Canadian providence with a large number of Sasquatch sightings.
-Again, with the large amount of wilderness, and sandwiched between the Great Lakes Region and the massive Hudson Bay, there are plenty of natural resources to allow a creature such as Bigfoot to flourish.
+Again, with a large amount of wilderness, and sandwiched between the Great Lakes Region and the massive Hudson Bay, there are theoretically plenty of natural resources to allow a creature such as Bigfoot to flourish.

 With all that forest, and with some very sparsely populated regions, it’s no wonder Bigfoot is getting along just fine in the Great White North!